kingster/Way2SMS-API/README.md

 Send SMS Via Way2SMS from PHP.

 <del>Tested Working with Way2SMS UI Version 4.
-Supports upto 140 Characters</del>
+Supports upto 140 Characters</del><br />
-UPDATE: Way2SMS has added a Captcha Verification.
-Will update when I can find a workaround.
+<del>Way2SMS has added a Captcha Verification.
+Will update when I can find a workaround</del><br />
+UPDATE: Again Fully functional after some modifications!!